Rob Kelly "Jack The Ripper" (2013)

 One of the artists profiled in the videos on this Amoeblog is Rob Kelly who, by standards, is a veteran of the Irish hip-hop scene with a history dating back to a decade ago.
 One of the country's most commercially successful acts he surprised many when in June this year he announced that he was calling it quits and quitting the rap game with a farewell concert and new EP release entitled Kel Terrible that features production from some of the best including Ireland's Mathman and Scimon Tist, plus Canada's Danny Diggs, and US producer J57.

-The Rob Kelly video immediately below is for the Scimon Tist produced track "Jack The Ripper" (with cuts by DJ Mayhem) with many fellow hip-hop artists in the video including Andy Brady, Redzer, and Scimon Tist himself.
+The Rob Kelly video (at top of this article) is for the Scimon Tist produced track "Jack The Ripper" (with cuts by DJ Mayhem) with many fellow hip-hop artists in the video including Andy Brady, Redzer, and Scimon Tist himself.
 I asked Kelly when he looks back at his long Irish hip-hop career what is his best memory or moment, and also when he compares 2013 versus when he started out ten years ago.
 "All the love from all the DJs and acts I respect has been the highlight, getting to perform all over the world," is what he calls the best while comparing then vs now he said, "It's all the Internet now and in a way it's better but everything is visual now when I was growing up we didn't have that."

 Tommy D "Loose Lips"